top of page

 Sadly, my mother died 11 months after my grandmother.

-Not only did I miss the opportunity to ask about their photo collections, but I also had the make the hardest decision any genealogist has to make.
+Not only did I miss the opportunity to ask about their photo collections, but I also had to make the hardest decision any genealogist has to make.

 I had to decide what I could afford to send from my mom’s home in Houston to my home in Iowa with a VERY limited budget.